ZakiaKhan00/cp1404practicals/prac_02/REFLECTION.md

 What are you doing really well for practicals in this subject?
 Iam learning to use/explore GitHub.
-I give myself a little "yay" in the middle of prac class when things work out.
+I give myself a little "yes" in the middle of prac class when things work out.